GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 1. The [Web Accessibility Standard](https://webtoolkit.govt.nz/standards/web-accessibility-standard/) is a profile of the World Wide Web Consortium’s (W3C) [Web Content Accessibility Guidelines v2.0](https://www.w3.org/TR/WCAG20/) (WCAG 2.0).
 WCAG 2.0 is at the heart of web accessibility requirements in a number of jurisdictions including Australia, Canada and the United Kingdom.
 The New Zealand profile defines some custom exceptions to WCAG 2.0 for use within the New Zealand Government.

-2. The [Web Usability Standard](https://webtoolkit.govt.nz/standards/web-usability-standard/) is a collection of policy-related requirements that draw on other frameworks such as the [Privacy Act](https://www.privacy.org.nz/the-privacy-act-and-codes/privacy-act-and-codes-introduction/), the [New Zealand Government Open Access and Licensing Framework](https://www.ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/), and a small number of best practices identified by the Web Standards Working Group (since discontinued) of cross-agency web practitioners .
+2. The [Web Usability Standard](https://webtoolkit.govt.nz/standards/web-usability-standard/) is a collection of policy-related requirements that draw on other frameworks such as the [Privacy Act](https://www.privacy.org.nz/the-privacy-act-and-codes/privacy-act-and-codes-introduction/), the [New Zealand Government Open Access and Licensing Framework](https://www.ict.govt.nz/guidance-and-resources/open-government/new-zealand-government-open-access-and-licensing-nzgoal-framework/), and a small number of best practices identified by the Web Standards Working Group (since discontinued) of cross-agency web practitioners.

 ### 2017 Self-Assessment Methodology

 The 2017 Web Standards Self-Assessments greatly reduce the number of tests compared to the 2014 Self-Assessments.
-The 2017 Self-Assessment Methodology does not comprehensively test against all requirements of the Web Accessibility and Web Usability Standards, nor does it deliver a formal compliance score or ranking.
+The 2017 Self-Assessment Methodology does not comprehensively test against all requirements of the Web Standards, nor does it deliver a formal compliance score or ranking.
 Instead, it outlines a series of tests whose results are an actionable indicator of how well web content is meeting the intent of the Web Standards.

-This document details what someone needs to know to conduct the 2017 Annual Web Standards Self-Assessment.
+This document details what someone needs to know in order to conduct the 2017 Annual Web Standards Self-Assessment.
 It outlines the:

 * tools needed and how to use them